|Major Groups > Gilled Mushrooms > Dark-Spored > Gymnopilus > Gymnopilus luteofolius|

 by Michael Kuo

-Ecology: Saprobic on the deadwood of conifers (including commercial lumber), and occasionally reported on the wood of hardwoods; usually growing in clusters; summer and fall, or over winter in warm climates; apparently widely distributed in North America.
-The illustrated and described collection is from Illinois.
+Ecology: Saprobic on the deadwood of conifers (including commercial lumber and wood chips), and occasionally reported on the wood of hardwoods; usually growing in loose clusters or densely gregariously; summer and fall, or over winter in warm climates; apparently widely distributed in North America.
+The illustrated and described collections are from Illinois and North Carolina.

-Cap: 3-6 cm; convex, becoming broadly convex, broadly bell-shaped, or nearly flat; dry; densely to sparsely covered with small, innate scales, especially over the center; purplish red to pinkish brick red, fading to pinkish or yellowish (or somewhat mottled with these colors); eventually becoming brownish orange or tan; sometimes stained bluish green in places; the margin not lined.
+Cap: 2–6 cm; convex, becoming broadly convex, broadly bell-shaped, or nearly flat; dry; densely to sparsely covered with small, innate scales, especially over the center; purplish red to pinkish brick red when young, fading to pinkish or yellowish (or somewhat mottled with these colors); eventually becoming brownish orange or tan; sometimes stained bluish green in places; the margin not lined.

-Gills: Attached to the stem by a notch; close; pale yellow at first, becoming deeper yellow and developing rusty brown discolorations; eventually becoming rusty overall; when very young covered by a thin partial veil.
+Gills: Attached to the stem by a notch; close; pale to medium yellow at first, becoming deeper yellow and developing rusty brown discolorations; eventually becoming rusty overall; short-gills frequent; when very young covered by a thin partial veil.

-Stem: 4-6 cm long; 4-6 mm thick; more or less equal, or sometimes with a slightly swollen base; purplish pink, becoming orangish to brownish; fibrillose; with a flimsy, ephemeral ring or with a ring zone near the apex; basal mycelium white.
+Stem: 3–6 cm long; 3–6 mm thick; more or less equal, or sometimes with a slightly swollen base; purplish pink, becoming orangish to brownish; fibrillose; with a flimsy, ephemeral ring or with a ring zone near the apex; basal mycelium white.

-Flesh: Whitish; turning purplish pink in the cap when sliced.
+Flesh: Whitish; turning purplish pink in the cap when sliced, or not changing.

 Odor and Taste: Taste strongly bitter; odor not distinctive.

-Microscopic Features: Spores 5.5-8 x 3.5-4.5 µ; more or less ellipsoid; finely warty; brownish orange in KOH; weakly dextrinoid.
+Microscopic Features: Spores 5.5–8.5 x 3.5–5 µm; more or less ellipsoid; verrucose; brownish orange in KOH; dextrinoid.
+Basidia 4-sterigmate.
 Pleurocystidia not found.
 Cheilocystidia abundant, scattered, or absent; 20–30 x 5–7.5 µm; clavate, subcapitate, or lageniform; smooth; thin-walled; hyaline to dark brownish orange in KOH.
 Pileipellis a cutis; elements 5–15 µm wide, smooth or encrusted, brownish orange in KOH, with clamp connections.